- Common Name

 - Amazona aestiva

-- This is a medium-sized parrot.
-The overall color is green with a yellow face, blue feathers around the beak and yellow and red patches on the shoulders.
-The feet and beak are dark gray.
+- The Blue-Fronted Amazon is a medium-sized parrot with a green body and a yellow face.
+They have blue feathers around the beak and yellow and red patches on the shoulders.
+Their feet and beak are dark gray.

-- Includes seeds, fruits, nuts, berries, and leaves
+- They feed on seeds, fruits, nuts, berries, and leaves.

 - Approximately 28 days